Grigor Dimitrov: Playing style

-Dimitrov employs an all-round style of playing, and is said to have one of the most unusual playstyles on the tour.
+Dimitrov employs an all-round style of playing, and is said to have one of the most unusual play styles on the Tour.
 His flexibility and the fact that he's comfortable on all parts of the court is the main reason why many people said during his early years that he was one of the most talented up-and-coming players.
 Dimitrov is known for his hustle, athleticism, fluid style of play and exceptional shot-making.

 Dimitrov employs an eastern to semi-western grip on his forehand, somewhat similar to that of Roger Federer.
-When hitting, unlike most players, he uses his elbow, wrist, and arm to generate power instead of his body.
 His forehand is known to be very heavy, powerful and accurate and is his primary weapon.
 He uses it to generate sudden pace in baseline rallies, often catching his opponents off guard.
 Dimitrov employs a conventional single-handed backhand.
 His backhand is one of the most versatile in the game due to his ability to hit it with top-spin, flat, and his backhand slice, which John McEnroe has said is the best slice in the game.
 He also has a slightly unusual follow-through and finish on his backhand, often straightening out his hand and extending it all the way across his waist, which some have said is a weakness due to the time taken to recover by recoiling his arm.
 Dimitrov usually uses his backhand as a rally stroke to build up points rather than hit immediate winners, although he is known to be able to generate significant pace on his backhand when returning a weak shot from his opponent or when neutralising a fast-paced shot.
 He has displayed this ability more than 50 times alone in his semi-final against Rafael Nadal on the Australian Open 2017.